Here I will try to give you a rough idea about the size of the chicken coop suitable for 10 chickens.

-But before I embarked on the long journey of keeping chickens in my backyard, I had the impression that one needs a large portion of land to get started-perhaps an acre or so but that was sheer imagination, to say the least.
+But before I embarked on the long journey of keeping chickens in my backyard, I had the impression that one needs a large portion of land to get started-perhaps, an acre or so, but that was sheer imagination, to say the least.

-The answer to this question is fairly simple and straightforward.
-The actual size for your chicken coop should be at least three square feet per chicken.
+The answer to this question is fairly simple.
+The actual size of your chicken coop should be at least three square feet per chicken.

-However, the total amount of space chickens need depends solely on several factors.
-Also, it will depend on the number of hours per day that your chickens will stay in their coop.
+However, the total amount of space chickens need depends on several factors.
+Also, it will depend on how many hours per day your chickens will stay in their coop.

 How to Determine the Actual Dimensions of the Chicken Coop

-As mentioned earlier, this is the most challenging part when it comes to determining the size of your coop.
-But you can start by taking into account the space that is likely to be occupied by each bird.
+As mentioned earlier, this is the most challenging part when determining the size of your coop.
+But you can start by considering the space that is likely to be occupied by each bird.

-Regarding light breeds like the White Leghorn, you can keep each one of them in an area not exceeding 3 square feet.
+Regarding light breeds like the White Leghorn, you can keep each one in an area not exceeding 3 square feet.
 And finally, the bantam breeds should occupy 2 square feet for each bird.

-Once you are done with calculating the area required by each chicken on the free-range, you can now shift your attention to the confined or penned birds throughout the day and night.
+Once you calculate the area required by each chicken on the free range, you can shift your attention to the confined or penned birds throughout the day and night.

-For the confined birds the heavy breeds should take up 10 square feet for each bird while the light breeds should occupy 7 ½ square inches per chicken.
+For the confined birds the heavy breeds should take up 10 square feet for each bird, while the light breeds should occupy 7 ½ square inches per chicken.

-The Formula for calculating the Actual Size of your Chicken Coop
+The Formula for Calculating the Actual Size of Your Chicken Coop

-In this regard, you can easily figure out the required size of your chicken coop based on a given number of chickens under your care.
+In this regard, you can quickly determine the required size of your chicken coop based on the number of chickens under your care.

-Also, make up your mind if your chicken will be left to free-range during the day or confined throughout.
-Then multiply the total number of chickens by the area in square feet that each bird occupies.
+Also, decide if your chicken will be left to free-range during the day or confined throughout.
+Then multiply the number of chickens by the area in square feet each bird occupies.

 Take this example:

-- A chicken coop for 10 free-range large breeds will occupy; 4 (square feet/bird) x10 (number of birds) =40 square feet needed to house 10 birds.
+- A chicken coop for 10 large free-range breeds will occupy; 4 (square feet/bird) x10 (number of birds) =40 square feet needed to house 10 birds.